Team-Nando/Tutorial-DERHostingCapacity-2-TimeSeries_LV/README.md

 - Understand how to determine the solar PV hosting capacity of LV networks.

 ### Pre-Requisites for Part 2
-- You should have completed [Part 1](https://github.com/Team-Nando-Training/Tutorial-DERHostingCapacity-1-dss_python) and, of course, be familiar with [OpenDSS and the modelling of distribution networks and DERs](https://sites.google.com/view/luisfochoa/research-tools/opendss-training-material).
+- You should have completed [Part 1](https://github.com/Team-Nando-Training/Tutorial-DERHostingCapacity-1-AdvancedToolsLV) and, of course, be familiar with [OpenDSS and the modelling of distribution networks and DERs](https://sites.google.com/view/luisfochoa/research-tools/opendss-training-material).

 ## Run Part 2
+Make sure you have installed Anaconda, the dss_python module, etc. as specified in [Part 0](https://github.com/Team-Nando-Training/Tutorial-DERHostingCapacity-0-dss_python).
+Otherwise, you will not be able to go through the tutorial.

+1. Download all the files using the green **`<> Code`** button at the top right.
+   - You will get a ZIP file with a folder that contains all the files.
+   - Unzip the file an place the folder somewhere in your computer/laptop.
+3. To open the Jupyter notebook file (extension **`ipynb`**) you need to:
+   - Open Anaconda Navigator
+   - Click on Launch Jupyter notebook (it will open in your browser)
+   - Upload the unzipped folder (with all the corresponding files) to Jupyter Notebook (the location is up to you)
+   - Go inside the folder and open the **`ipynb`** file
+   - Now you can explore the tutorial by running each cell accordingly (click on the **play button** in the menu).
+Just bear in mind that the variable values are stored, so you need to clear all the outputs manually every time you want to intiate the whole program.
+Go to the Jupyter Notebook menu on top, select **Kernel** and then **Restart & Clear Output**.

+All the tutorial instructions will be in the **`ipynb`** file.

 ### Files
-- Download the source code (the .zip file will do) from the [releases section](https://github.com/Team-Nando-Training/Tutorial-DERHostingCapacity-2-TimeSeries_LV/releases) or clone the entire repository to your local drive using GitHub Desktop.
-Unzip the file.
-It is important to place all the unzipped files in the same folder.
-- Although there are multiple files, the following are the **key files** that will be uploaded to Jupyter Notebook.
+- Although there are multiple files, the following are the **key files**.
    - File 1. `Tutorial-DERHC-2.ipynb` - the main Jupyter file
    - File 2. `LVcircuit-topology.png` - the graph of the test LV circuit
    - Files 3 to 8. `LVcircuit-master.txt`, `LVcircuit-transformers.txt`, `LVcircuit-linecodes.txt`, `LVcircuit-lines.txt`, `LVcircuit-serviceLines.txt`, `LVcircuit-loads.txt` - the OpenDSS commands that describe the test LV circuit
    - File 9. `Residential load data 30-min resolution.npy` - the 30-min resolution dataset of house load
    - File 10. `Residential PV data 30-min resolution.npy` - the 30-min resolution dataset of PV output
-- Run Jupyter Notebook (it will open a tab on your browser).
-Jupyter Notebook uses a localhost address to store and manage files.
-You can either upload files on its webpage or access your local folder for direct copy and paste.
-You can also change the default address of Jupyter Notebook in its config file.
-- Upload the **key files** (create a folder to be more organised).
-- Here is a way for the beginner to run the .ipynb file
-  - Open **Anaconda Prompt** and type "jupyter notebook --notebook-dir=`your address stored this project`".
-For example, jupyter notebook --notebook-dir=C:\OpenDSS
-  - Jupyter notebook will be opened in your browse.
-Click on `Tutorial-DERHC-2.ipynb`and you can play now.

-### Execute the `Tutorial-DERHC-2.ipynb` file
-- The tutorial will appear on a new tab.
-- Now you can explore the tutorial by running each cell accordingly (click on the **play button** on the left).
-Just bear in mind that the variable values are stored, so you need to clear all the outputs manually every time you want to intiate the whole program.
-Go to the Jupyter Notebook menu on top, select **Kernel** and then **Restart & Clear Output**.

 ## Credits
 ### This Repo and Adaptations to the Original Python Code